 Here at Accident Claims UK, we want every victim of sexual abuse to know their rights on whether they could claim for sexual assault, molestation, domestic abuse and domestic violence.
 We recognise that this is a sensitive subject and that many victims don’t report their abuse at the time, so we have taken this into account when putting together this guide.

 In the sections below, we explain what constitutes sexual abuse, how victims could suffer short and long-term harm for it, and what their rights are when seeking compensation.
 We also offer some insight into how much compensation for sexually abused victims could be appropriate.

-In addition to this, we provide information on how to make a claim for compensation. we can also put you in touch with a lawyer from our team.
+In addition to this, we provide information on how to make a claim for criminal injuries compensation. we can also put you in touch with a lawyer from our team.
 If you’d like to speak to us in confidence about your claim, you can call our team on 0800 073 8801.
 We will treat your case with the utmost sensitivity and care.